itayelkayam/ongoing-project/README.md

 Itay's project

-Contains a "python.py" file running a web app using flask inside folder "flaskexample"
-+ a Dockerfile with a python image to run the python code from.
+Contains a "python.py" file running a web app using flask inside folder "flaskexample" and a Dockerfile with a python image to run the python code from.

 an image built from this Dockerfile was uploaded to my private Amazon ECR (url available in Deployment.yaml image)